Diet & Weight Loss

 Eat at home more

 If you’re hooked on takeout, it’s probably taking a toll on your bank account and your health.
 Cooking at home is cheaper and better for your waistline than ordering in or eating out, since you’re in charge of the ingredients.
-Start by learning these eight cook-at-home tips.
 Then stock your kitchen with the right tools and have some go-to weeknight recipes; that way you can take a lot of the time and frustration out of meal planning.
 Apps such as Yummly and Mealboard simplify the process by generating shopping lists and letting you filter recipes by prep time, nutrition, seasonality, and more.
 These are the 45 foods you’ve been buying that you could cook at home.

 If you’d like to cut back on your alcohol consumption in the New Year, John C. Norcross, PhD, and author of Changeology: 5 Steps to Realizing Your Goals and Resolutions, recommends avoiding situations—like Bunco parties or happy hours with friends—that may tempt you into drinking too much.
 Instead, invite guests to your home for dinner so you can control how much alcohol is served, and how much you drink.
 Here are 17 more tips for cutting back on booze.